tylerjosephrose/CloudComputingHW3/README.md

 # CloudComputingHW3
 ## Weather Forecast Website
 This site has a form to select the date the user wants to display the forcast for.
-When the form is submitted, a table appears through ajax that displays the predicted maximum and minimum temperature for the next seven days started at the date input by the user.
-The website can be found at `<address>/forecast`
+When the form is submitted, a table and chart appears through ajax that displays the predicted maximum and minimum temperature for the next seven days started at the date input by the user.
+The website can be found at `<address>/forecast`.
+If the date inputed is the current date, the prediction for the next 5 days will appear as well.
 ## Installation using virtualenv and existing database
 1. Clone this repository to a directory of your choosing
 2. cd into the directory with the code (you know you're in the right directory if you see manage.py in the directory)